brainlife/docs/docs/user/publication.md

 Select datatypes that you'd like to include in your publication.
 Click `Next`.

-The next page allows you to enter title, description and various other metadata.
+The next page allows you to enter the title, description, and various other metadata.
 You can edit this information after you publish.
 When you are done, click `Submit`.
 The creation of the publication page might take a few minutes depending on the number of data-objects.
 Brainlife will issue a new DOI from Datacite at this point.

 Once you've successfully published your new publication, you should see it listed under the Publications tab under your project as well as the global Publication page which lists all currently registered publications from all projects.